zhtcnkaraca/Projects-In-Different-Languages/README.md

-# C-Language
+# Projects-In-Different-Languages
-This repository contains projects I have done in c language
+This repository contains projects I have done in different languages